Masters in Creative Writing

 One of the main benefits of our M.A. program is that our creative writers take literature courses right along with Ph.D. candidates; this means there are close relationships among students across disciplines.
 Our writers never have to fight for a seat or attention from their professors in literature courses, which admit a maximum of 15 students.
 More generally, this approach to the study of creative writing seeks to erase any divide between writer as artist and writer as reader and critical thinker.
 An M.A. in English, because of its emphasis on the study of literature, is also a good choice for students who might want to pursue a Ph.D. in Literature.

 Course of Study: This is a two-year program on the quarter system (our academic year consists of three sessions of ten-week courses that run from the end of September until mid-June).
 Students are accepted in either Fiction or Poetry.
 During the two years you'll take at least 4 workshops (3 in your genre and 1 outside your genre).
 In addition, students take seminars in the theory of poetics and/or theory of fiction, and 3 literature courses (at least two at the graduate level).
-You'll also have the opportunity to take literature courses across the University that will enrich your own craft.
-Lastly, a series of thesis units, which is your writing time guided by your thesis committee members, will fulfill the required 36 units.
+You'll also have the opportunity to take literature courses across the university that will enrich your own craft.
+A series of thesis units, which is your writing time guided by your thesis committee members, will complete the required 36 units.

 Creative Writing Program Reading Series: Typically, each quarter the program brings two or three writers to campus for public readings.
 We often choose writers who are early in their careers or who are celebrated within specific writing traditions or communities.
 Recent visitors include Rebecca Brown, Juliana Spahr, Christine Schutt, David St. John, and Daniel Alarcon.
 Again, the goal is to expose students to a wide range of writers and writing lives.
 In addition, one of the advantages of being part of a large university is that we also have access high profile campus-wide events (recently, Toni Morrison, Michael Chabon, Octavia Butler).